ffeew/go-api-assessment/README.md

 ```
 GRANT ALL ON govtech_assessment.* TO 'govtech'@'localhost';
 ```
-4. Copy and paste the shared `.env` file  into the project's root directory.
+4. Copy and paste the `.env` file shared through email into the project's root directory.

 5. If any of the database details were changed, update the `.env` file accordingly.